SAGE: Spatial-visual Adaptive Graph Exploration for Efficient Visual Place Recognition

 The experiment adopts Recall@N (R@N) as the evaluation metric, i.e., the percentage of query images for which at least one of the top-N retrieved database images geographically matches the query image (within a preset threshold).
-Thresholds follow standard protocols: 25 meters for Pitts30k-test, Pitts250k-test, Tokyo24/7 and SPED; MSLS-val uses 25 meters with azimuth within 40 degrees; Nordland uses $\pm 10$ frames; AmsterTime uses unique-pair matching; Eynsham uses 5 meters \citep{pitts,SPED,msls}.
+Thresholds follow standard protocols: 25 meters for Pitts30k-test, Pitts250k-test, Tokyo24/7, Eynsham and SPED; MSLS-val uses 25 meters with azimuth within 40 degrees; Nordland uses $\pm 10$ frames \citep{pitts,SPED,msls}.